Jump to section:

 - Administrative Support

 Two other roles are: 1) Authorizing Official; and 2) Signing Official.
-These titles are reserved for personnel within Sponsored Project Services (SPS) who have been granted institutional-level authority.
+These titles are reserved for personnel within Sponsored Project & Contracting Services (SPCS) who have been granted institutional-level authority.

 In the event that the University of Arizona is not an authorized user of a particular electronic system, SPS will obtain proper authorization.
-Investigators should contact SPS if they are not sure if the University of Arizona is authorized to use a particular sponsor’s electronic grant management system.
-If necessary, SPS will obtain the necessary authorization.
+Investigators should contact SPCS if they are not sure if the University of Arizona is authorized to use a particular sponsor’s electronic grant management system.
+If necessary, SPCS will obtain the necessary authorization.
 Individual investigators and department staff should not register the University for any electronic system.
-Please contact SPS with questions.
+Please contact SPCS with questions.